Vessel Detection and Localization Using Distributed Acoustic Sensing in Submarine Optical Fiber Cables: Previous Work

 From the above discussion, despite demonstrating the feasibility of DAS-based vessel detection, previous works tend to rely on very small or narrowly focused datasets, single vessels, or limited scenarios.
 Many studies lack broad environmental variability, often considering short cable segments, and do not systematically address cable protection goals such as quantifying vessel proximity or implementing detection prior to a direct cable crossing.
-In contrast, our proposal emphasizes explicit cable protection objectives by detecting vessel presence and estimating distance under diverse environmental conditions, on a substantially larger dataset than typically reported in the literature.
+In contrast, our proposal is explicitly oriented to submarine cable protection, jointly addressing vessel detection and distance estimation in support of early-warning monitoring, and validating the approach on a substantially larger and more diverse real-world dataset than typically reported in the literature.